 Heceta Beach

-The miles of perfect and flat beach sand at Heceta Beach behind Driftwood Shores (this is NOT the beach below Heceta Head Lighthouse) makes it a favorite for continued kite flying from the North Jetty, beach sports, and an ideal canvas for inspired sand art.
+The miles of perfect and flat beach sand at Heceta Beach behind Driftwood Shores (this is a different beach than the beach below Heceta Head Lighthouse) make it a favorite for continued kite flying from the North Jetty, beach sports, and an ideal canvas for inspired sand art.
 Whether it is a kid-built sandcastle or a professional sand sculpture, this beach was made for creation.
 Sand artist Denny Dyke, of the famed "Circles in the Sand" art drawings, has chosen this Florence beach to showcase temporary masterpieces multiple times.
 Lon Beale, owner of the nearby Sand Master Park, has periodically offered sand sculpting clinics for those enthusiasts ready to take their beach castles to the next level.

 Reserve a beach-going wheelchair to roll out across Heceta Beach!
 David's Chair offers wheelchair access to this beach with advanced reservations through their website.